Updated and includes writing sample.

 You and your colleagues are great talents — superstars of presence.
 You are human beings.
 And you are you — unique voices who sing to the world.
 I don’t teach you how to be “you” or how to communicate and connect who you are to other people.
 No one can teach you that.
 I just guide you to deeper discoveries of how to connect with yourself and share it with the world.
 That personal confidence and openness and emotional intelligence to the unique voices of other people make you more effective at anything that you do.
 Your “voice” in the context of my trainings has nothing to do with singing.
 It is about having the skill to be clearly heard by others, honoring your own truth and adapting to the voices of other people.
 We are happiest when we share ourselves in harmony with others.
 And we are most successful and productive.

-I’m a professor (recognized as a UIC Master Teaching Scholar) and a lawyer who used to do trials (my area was professionalism and ethics — I was a litigator with the Illinois Attorney Registration and Disciplinary Commission and I am certified and experienced in the areas of ethics and professional responsibility), and I am also an alumnus actor of the main stage of Second City’s Chicago theater, where I was also a teacher, writer and director (and where I learned improvisational acting, communication and teaching pedagogies from the founders of that renowned theater).
+I recently completed a five-year appointment at the UIC Business School as a professor in the Professional Development Program (recognized as a UIC Master Teaching Scholar) and I am a lawyer who used to do trials (my area was professionalism and ethics — I was a litigator with the Illinois Attorney Registration and Disciplinary Commission and I am certified and experienced in the areas of ethics and professional responsibility), and I am also an alumnus actor of the main stage of Second City’s Chicago theater, where I was also a teacher, writer and director (and where I learned improvisational acting, communication and teaching pedagogies from the founders of that renowned theater).